Ramlak/StaszicKrypto/README.md

 ####Running at home:
-Unfortunately if you want to run it on your machine you have only 2 options:
+Unfortunately if you want to run it on your machine you have only 3 options:
    1. Use xinetd as I did - Linux required
    2. Rewrite challenges to use networking - Python networking required
+   3. Devise something else